Posted on Thursday 17 March 2022

 The charities found that as well as some young people falling through the cracks and still facing cancer alone, some felt that it was the lack of consistency and clarity around what they could and could not do at hospitals that was hard to navigate.

-With such inconsistency in hospital visiting rules across the UK, Young Lives vs Cancer and Teenage Cancer Trust have created guidance to help young people feel empowered to ask to be accompanied by their loved ones, if it is safe to do so.
+With such inconsistency in hospital visiting rules across the UK, Young Lives vs Cancer and Teenage Cancer Trust created guidance to help young people feel empowered to ask to be accompanied by their loved ones, if it is safe to do so.
 If not possible, the guidance suggests alternatives to help with the challenges of being alone such as video calls and recording what is said in appointments.

 Helen Gravestock, Associate Director of Policy, Influencing and Voice at Young Lives vs Cancer, said: “For many, life may seem to be getting back to some sort of normality, yet young people with cancer up and down the UK continue to go to hospital alone.
 The picture may have improved across the UK since the toughest restrictions last year but there are still young people hearing they have cancer, going for treatment and follow-up appointments without a hand to hold.
 It’s not right.